webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

 all that WebGPU cares about is we return a value for `builtin(position)` from the vertex shader and return a color/value for `location(0)` from the fragment shader.[^colorAttachments]

-[^colorAttachments]: We can have multiple color attachments and then we'll need to return more colors/value for `location(1)`, `location(2)`, etc..
+[^colorAttachments]: We can have multiple color attachments and then we'll need to return more colors/values for `location(1)`, `location(2)`, etc...

-The first thing we'll do is change our storage declarations to a runtime sized arrays.
+The first thing we'll do is change our storage declarations to runtime-sized arrays.

 ```wgsl